tsbohc/.garden/readme.md

 ## about

-- symlinks everything, creating dirs as needed and asking to back up non-symlinks it stumbles across
+- symlinks everything, creating dirs as needed; asks to back up non-symlinks it stumbles across
 - has a dry install option
 - installs yay from git, uses it to get packages
 - can reap dots, cloning config files into the repo
-- shows when local branch has diffs, is able to push changes if set up
+- shows when local branch has diffs, is able to pull/push changes
 - my first python project, loosely based on vibhavp/dotty

 ## todo

-- rewrite echos to simply return strings and redo output into print({arg} woo) etc
 - add the ability to install only a single dotfile
-- add a command that pushes an alias into bashrc
+- push an alias into bashrc
 - retroarch configs
 - redo folder creation to allow reap to do that
 - switch dict menu